CESNET/metacentrum-user-docs/README.md

 1. Clone CERIT repo with some objects common to all eInfra docs: `git clone https://github.com/CERIT-SC/fumadocs` (you can do this only once, you just need to have the repo content somewhere.)
 There are several files that are needed to compile the docs, however they should not be copied to the repo and should be only used temporarily (ask Lukas Hejtmanek if in doubt).

-2. Clone the Metacentrum docs repo, checkoutto the fumadocs branch:
+2. Clone the Metacentrum docs repo, checkout to the fumadocs branch:

 ```
 git clone https://github.com/CESNET/metacentrum-user-docs